rAlexr/Trillo/README.md

 **Css Summary**

-- :not(:last-child){}, -webkit-mask-image, Flex, animation: pulsate, mask-image.
+- :not(:last-child){}, -webkit-mask-image, Flex, animation: pulsate, mask-image,use xlink for svg!.

+**Project Nr.2 From Udemy Course -Flex-**
 This project was built by following the [Udemy Course](https://www.udemy.com/course/advanced-css-and-sass/).